Squalomix/medaka-annex/README.md

 The main research group running [Squalomix consortium](https://squalomix.github.io/) also participates in the Medaka seciton of [NBRP (National Bioresource Project)](https://nbrp.jp/en/) administered by [MEXT, Japan](https://www.mext.go.jp/en/).
 This page catalogues existing data provision sites about medaka fishes and serves as their comprehensive gateway.

-Our webserver MedakaBase https://medakabase.nbrp.jp will be inaccessible from March 13 to 16, due to scheduled power outage of the institute.
+Sorry for the continuous outage of MedakaBase since last week.
+We're currently performing some work to keep things running smoothly.

-MedakaBase is undergoing a renewal to adopt the T2T assembly for the Hd-rR strain.
-Please note that the site will be intermittently inaccessible in March 2026.
-Thank you for your patience!
+​The site will be back up as soon as the work is finished.
+Thanks for hanging in there!

 Scheduled maintenance of the web server MedakaBase will also be announced in this page.